ayaziee/Biatrial-Phantom-for-Transseptal-Puncture-Training/README.md

 An Anthropomorphic Phantom for Atrial Transseptal Puncture Simulation Training - 3D Printing in Medicine

 ## Overview
-This repository provides open-source access to the STL files for a novel, anatomically accurate Anthropomorphic Phantom for Transseptal Puncture (TSP) Simulation Training, developed to simulate patient-specific left atrial anatomy.
+This repository provides open-source access to the STL files for a novel, anatomically accurate _Anthropomorphic Phantom for Transseptal Puncture (TSP) Simulation Training_, developed to simulate patient-specific left atrial anatomy.
 The phantom allows for realistic simulation of the transseptal puncture procedure, commonly performed during left-sided cardiac interventions such as atrial fibrillation (AF) ablation and left atrial appendage closure.
-These files are intended for researchers, educators, and clinicians interested in medical simulation, cardiology, and 3D printing.
+These files are intended for researchers, educators, and clinicians interested in medical simulation/training, cardiology, 3D printing, and preliminary medical device testing.

-The phantom has been designed for compatibility with multiple imaging modalities, including X-ray fluoroscopy and ultrasound, and incorporates a replaceable fossa ovalis component to facilitate repeated simulations.
+The phantom has been designed to be with multiple imaging modalities, including X-ray fluoroscopy and ultrasound, and incorporates a replaceable fossa ovalis component to facilitate repeated simulations.

 <p align="center">
   <img src="Simulation Training.png" alt="3D Printed TSP Phantom" width="200">